NLnetLabs/rpki-doc/source/routinator/index.rst

 The application is designed to be lightweight and have great portability.
 This means it can run on any Unix-like operating system, but also works on Microsoft Windows.
 Due to its lean design, it can run effortlessly on minimalist hardware such as a Raspberry Pi.
+Monitoring is possible through the built-in Prometheus endpoint.
+It allows you to build beautiful dashboards for detailed insights.

 Routinator connects to the Trust Anchors of the five Regional Internet Registries (RIRs) — APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC — downloads all of